HERE WE GO AGAIN!!!

 So, I am 110% pleased.
 It exceeds all of my expectations.
 I thank you!
 Have a Happy Thanksgiving.
 I will with my new toy.

 After he gave it a thorough inspection, he posed the loco for some photography.
-Here’s a shot he shared with me.
-It’s his new K1 sitting at the water tank at Damascus, VA on his layout.
+Here are shots he shared with me.